 Protect rights or property belonging to us, including performance of the terms which determine your use of the services.
 When necessary, we refer the matter to the police for further action.

 Note that some of our websites contain links to external companies, for example to offers regarding products and services, whose personal data policies differ from ours.
 If you provide personal data in any of these products, your personal data is processed in accordance with their respective personal data policy; we recommend that you read such policy before disclosing data to an external company.
 We are not responsible for the use of your personal data by such external companies.

 How to access and check your personal data

 Contact details and other customer data

-We have gathered information on how to access and control your personal data on our privacy portal (www.privacy.bonniernews.se) under the section “Hantera personuppgifter”.You are also always welcome to contact us via our customer service with any questions concerning the processing of your personal data.
+Privacy Portal.
+We have gathered information on how to access and control your personal data on our privacy portal (privacy.bonniernews.se) under the section “Hantera personuppgifter”.You are also always welcome to contact us via our customer service with any questions concerning the processing of your personal data.
 Read more about how to proceed under "YOUR INDIVIDUAL RIGHTS" and "CONTACT US".

 User account.
 You can control certain data through your user account.

 Unsubscribe from direct marketing.
 If you receive advertising messages from us by email or text message and wish to unsubscribe from them, you can do so by following the instructions in the message, or by contacting customer service.
+You can also unsubscribe from newsletters and direct marketing emails via our Privacy Portal at privacy.bonniernews.se.
 Note that such subscription cancellation does not apply to other communication which is required to enable us to provide the Services, such as communication regarding changes or updates to user terms.

 Settings for cookies/technologies